The Trend Spotter is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Gorgeous brown eyes look good with nearly every shade of smokey eye.
-They look particularly fantastic, however, when paired with vibrant jewelled hues.
+They look particularly fantastic, however, when paired with vibrant jeweled hues.
 Instead of a traditional black smokey eye, consider trying a more modern purple style instead.
-The unique colour will really make your eyes pop for a sensational look.
+The unique color will really make your eyes pop for a sensational look.

 - Start by applying a light orchid or violet shadow all over your lids.

 - Next, blend a rich plum hue into the creases of your eyes, making sure to mix with the violet.

 - Apply black eyeliner to your lower lash line and lightly smudge.

 - Add color to your lower lashes by using a wet brush to apply a layer of lilac eyeshadow over your liner.

 - Add black eyeliner to your upper lashes before finishing with two coats of mascara.